 You can find Page Targeting in the Settings Page of contents in panel.userguiding.com and Chrome Extension.

 URL matches regex

 A regular expression (regex) is a codified way of creating a pattern for a string.
 You can choose regex as a rule to create a general matching condition that follows some rules.

-To use a regex, select the regex as your rule and type in the expression into the URL field.
-The full URL input will be treated as a regular expression, and the condition for your Target Page URL will be set.
+To use a regex, select the regex as your rule and type the expression into the URL field.
+The total URL input will be treated as a regular expression, and the condition for your Target Page URL will be set.